Allan-CM/Charity-Funding-Prediction/NN Model Report.md

         --> Income classification (INCOME_AMT)
         --> Specical considerations for application (SPECIAL_CONSIDERATIONS)
         --> Funding amoount requested (ASK_AMT)
-    3. What variable(s) should be removed from the input data because they are neither targets nor features?
+    3. aRemoved variables?
         --> The identificatio column (EIN/NAME) as this data would not really contribute to a comapny's success
 ## Compiling, Training, and Evaluation the model
-    1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
-(Refer to Pic 1 in Resources Folder)
-        --> Input Layer: I used 43 input features as this was the model/system was expecting based on our training data --> First hidden layer: 80 neurons were selected to increase its capacity to learn complex patters and Relu was selected as it computation effective and introduces non-linearity to the network.
+    1. Number of neurons, layers, and activation functions used?
+(Refer to Pic 1 in Resources Folder) --> Input Layer: I used 43 input features as this was the model/system was expecting based on our training data --> First hidden layer: 80 neurons were selected to increase its capacity to learn complex patters and Relu was selected as it computation effective and introduces non-linearity to the network.
         --> Second Hidden Layer: 30 neurons were selcted to reduce dimensionlaity and overfitting from first hhidden layer inouts
         --> Output Layer: 1 neuron was used as it we want a binary classifier which is fit for 1 and 0s.
 Sigmoid function was used as it is best for squashing vlayues between o and 1 which is what we need for a binary classifier.
-    2. Were you able to achieve the target model performance?
-(Refer to Pic 2.1 and 2.2 Resouces Folder) No I was not able to acheieve the target model performance.
+    2. Target model performance achieved (Refer to Pic 2.1 and 2.2 Resouces Folder) No I was not able to acheieve the target model performance.
 The best I was able to rach was about 74.%
-    3. What steps did you take in your attempts to increase model performance?
-(Refer to optimization jupyter notebook for workflow)
-        --> In my first optimization attempt I decrease the nubmer of neurons in both layers to see if overfitting was the issue with the accuracy.
+    3. Steps taken to improve model performance (Refer to optimization jupyter notebook for workflow) --> In my first optimization attempt I decrease the nubmer of neurons in both layers to see if overfitting was the issue with the accuracy.
         --> In my second optimization attempt I increased the nubmer of neurons but the accruacry did not change much.
 Still got very similar score form all my previous models
         --> 3rd optimization atempt: